 You should also check closely to make sure no accounts are duplicated on your report.
 It can be tricky to catch sometimes, because loans can be purchased and repurchased over and over again, making it easy for mix-ups to happen.
 This is especially common with student loans.

-The first thing you should do is make sure you have all your facts straight, along with any documented evidence to support those facts.
+The first thing you should do is make sure you have all your facts straight, along with any documented evidence such as court documents or payment records, to support those facts.
 There is always a possibility of not having enough documentation to support your claim, but it’s never a bad thing to have too much evidence.

 If your dispute involves a mistake made by a specific creditor, you should call them first.
 They are the ones who provided the negative information, so it only makes sense to take up the issue with them first.